Pat Coffee: Professional football

 In 1937, Coffee reported to the New York Giants of the National Football League (NFL).
 He left and returned to LSU to resume his studies.
 He was then summoned by the Chicago Cardinals in early October.
 He appeared in nine games for the Cardinals in 1937, completing 52 of 119 passes for 824 yards.
 He ranked second in the NFL in passing yards and third in completed passes.
 He also set an NFL record in 1937 with a 97-yard touchdown pass to receiver Gaynell Tinsley.

 In 1938, Coffee returned to the Cardinals and appeared in 10 games, but only one as a starter.
 He tallied 200 passing yards and 169 rushing yards.

-Later years
+Later life

 Coffee returned to Minden, Louisiana, after the 1938 NFL season.
 In 1943, he obtained a degree in dentistry from Loyola University New Orleans.

 Coffee died in January 1986 at age 70 in Baton Rouge, Louisiana.